 - Participate in the Wartburg Philosophical and Literary Society, a weekly gathering of students and faculty who present and discuss current research from a variety of disciplines.

-- Present an undergraduate paper at a regional humanities conference or the regional or national Phi Alpha Theta conference.
+- Present an undergraduate paper at regional humanities conference or the regional or national Phi Alpha Theta conference.

 - Develop skills to succeed at the graduate level.